FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `getBalances`

-This will return the balances of the account that owns the resources in the predicate.
+This will return the balances of all assets owned by the predicate.

 <<< @/../../docs-snippets/src/guide/wallets/checking-balances.test.ts#checking-balances-2{ts:line-numbers}